kielboy8/adnat-app-challenge/README.md

 ## Deployment

-The link to the deployed application can be provided upon request.
+This application was deployed using Heroku and the link to the deployed application can be provided upon request.